brikis98/yevgeniy-brikman-homepage/_posts/2011-07-12-obsessed-with-apocalypse.md

 The only "pure movie" to make my list.
 It seems to borrow heavily from The Road, featuring a post-war world, a man traveling along a highway to the west, and the collapse and resulting depravity of civilization.
-The movie can be a bit too "religious" for my tastes, but it's well made, suitably dark, and features some superb actors (Denzel Washington and Gary Oldman).
+The movie can be a bit too "religious" for my tastes, but it's well-made, suitably dark, and features some superb actors (Denzel Washington and Gary Oldman).